-Periodontitis, or gum disease, is a common infection that damages the soft tissue and bone supporting the tooth.
-Without treatment, the alveolar bone around the teeth is slowly and progressively lost.
+Periodontitis, or gum disease, is a common infection that damages the soft tissue and bone supporting the teeth.
+Without treatment, the alveolar bone around the teeth will gradually erode.

-The name “periodontitis” means “means inflammation around the tooth.”
-Microorganisms, such as bacteria, stick to the surface of the tooth and in the pockets surrounding the tooth, and they multiply.
-As the immune system reacts and toxins are released, inflammation occurs.
+Periodontitis means inflammation in the supporting structures around the tooth.
+Bacteria and other microorganisms stick to the surface of the tooth and in the pockets surrounding the tooth.
+As they multiply, the immune system reacts, leading to inflammation.